Anu-123-gif/Axia-Connect/README.md

 ## Sprints followed for making this project:

-* First Week : Prepared a Design Document deciding on the Language and Technology to use for build.
+* First Week : Prepared a Design Document deciding on the Language and Technology to use for build.Worked on building a simple 1-1 video conferencing WebApp.
-* Second Week : Worked on building a simple 1-1 video conferencing WebApp and got to know about SDKs like Jitsi, OpenVidu.
+* Second Week : Got to know about SDKs like Jitsi, OpenVidu.
+Experimented with different SDKs and decided to add OpenVidu to my project.
+Successfully added Video Conferencing to the WebApp.
-* Third Week : Experimented with different SDKs and decided to add OpenVidu to my project.
-Successfully added Video Conferencing, Mute/Unmute functionality to the WebApp.
+* Third Week : Added Mute/Unmute functionality and Chat Functionality to the WebApp and worked a little on its Frontend.
 * Fourth and Final Week : Added Login/Logout Functionality, Screen Sharing, Chat Functionality and learnt to deploy the WebApp on Azure using a VM for the first time.
+Added HTMl, CSS, JS to make the WebApp more appealing.

 ## Features: